MaoZiming/papers/Topics/4-distributed-systems/411-pbft.md

 * pre-prepare, prepare and commit.
 * Pre-prepare (**FROM the primary**):
-  * The request is assigned a sequence number $n$ in view $v$.
+  * The request is assigned a **sequence number** $n$ in **view** $v$ (This is the same as viewstamp replication).
   * add a sequence numebr $n$ to the request; **but do not attach the actual message.**
   * If the backup/replica accepts the pre-pare message, it enters *prepare* state and multicasts the prepare message to all other replicas including the message sent by the primary.
+  * This is important as the message contained is used as a proof later if the primary is revealed to be faulty.
+* Prepare phase starts.
+Each backup node multicasts a `PREPARE` type message to all the other nodes and adds both the `PRE-PREPARE` and `PREPARE` message to its local log.
 * A replica $i$ becomes **prepared**:
+  * Check signature and view number first.
   * If the replica $i$ has received the request $m$, a pre-pare for $m$ in view $v$ with sequence number $n$, and $2f$ prepares for $m$ in view $v$ that match the pre-pare
   * The pre-pare and prepare phases of the algorithm guarantees that non-faulty replicas agree on a total order for the requests within a view.
-* After a replica is prepared, it multicasts a commit message to all other replicas.
+* After a replica is prepared, it multicasts a `COMMIT` message to all other replicas.
+* Each replica ensures that prepare phase was successful and it has accepted 2f + 1 ‘COMMIT’ type messages from different replicas that match the pre-prepare for the request.
+If everything so far is successful, then the replica executes (or computes) the request.
+The commit phase now ends.
+* A replica sends the ‘REPLY’ type message to the client.
+The message contains (1) information of view number (similar to block height), (2) timestamp, (3) result of executing the requested operation, and (4) the unique number of replica who sends this message.
+* The client waits for f+1 valid replies from different replicas before finally accepting the result of the operation.

 * ![alt text](images/411-pbft/normal-case.png)

 > $committed(m,v,n)$ is true if and only if $prepared(m,v,n,i)$ is true for all $i$ in some set of $f+1$ non-faulty replicas; and $committed-local(m,v,n,i)$ is true if and only if $prepared(m,v,n,i)$ is true and has accepted $2f+1$ commits (possibly including its own) from different replicas that match the pre-prepare for $m$;